| We are

 thousands of rounds through these conversions without a

 single incident.
-Our conversions are proven to work
+Our conversions were proven to work

 extremely well with good ammunition...
 And we had

-A definitive cause had not been proven by either us or the ammo makers.
+A definitive cause had not been discovered much less proven by anybody.
 Customers ammo that had failed was in a state of destruction and couldn't be studied.
 New ammo could go thousands of rounds without an incident...
 And after such an incident we could still know nothing because we couldn't know the unfired conditions of the failed ammo.

 And so we devised a testing method that controlled the ammo quality as a known commodity...
 More to the point: We made up our own defective ammo to test.
 The results of testing this ammo in our Ruger 10/22 17 HM2 conversions are the first and only proven basis for diagnosing the cause of ammunition failures in 17 HM2 conversions.